nonrational/git-peer/README.md

 # Git::Peer

-Peer into your code diffs with the greatest of ease.
+Peer into your release diffs--between git refs--with the greatest of ease.

 ## Installation